-onomical definition?
+Researcher: Is it an economical definition?

+Xolisile: Yes.

+Researcher: Why?

-sary and sufficient.
+Xolisile: It is necessary and sufficient.

-say that the definition is a

-finition of a rhombus?
+Researcher: Would you say that the definition is a correct definition of a rhombus?

-ould say it is a correct

-of a rhombus.
+Mathunzi: Ya, I would say it is a correct definition of a rhombus.

-ou say it is a correct
+Researcher: Would you say it is a correct economical definition?

-el definition?

-onomical.
+Mathunzi: Ya, it is economical.

-u say economical?
+Researcher: Why you say economical?

-s sufficient and necessary.
+Mathunzi: Aaaah.
+It is sufficient and necessary.

-List the descriptions from a-g that you think best describes a rhombus
+List the descriptions from a-g that you think best describes a rhombus.

 Seventeen out of 18 students listed all four (i.e. c, d, f and g) correct descriptions as the ones that best describe the rhombus in Task 2.
-Only one student, Thandiwe, did not choose all four, but managed to identify three out of the four correct descriptions, namely c, d and f.
+Only one student, Thandiwe did not choose all four, but managed to identify three out of the four correct descriptions, namely c, d and f.

+Summary

-Summary The student teachers' responses to Task 4, in comparison to their earlier responses to Task 2, clearly suggest the following as a result of being involved with the process of constructive evaluation of definitions in a dynamic geometry environment:
+The student teachers' responses to Task 4 in comparison to their earlier responses to Task 2, clearly suggest the following as a result of being involved with the process of constructive evaluation of definitions in a dynamic geometry environment:

-- The student teachers appear to have developed a deeper understanding of the arbitrary nature of definitions. - They showed improved ability to select correct alternative definitions for a rhombus. - The scripts and the use of dynamic dragging provided the student teachers with the opportunity to check whether the conditions in the given definitions were sufficient for the accurate construction of a rhombus. - As a consequence, the student teachers exhibited a better understanding of when conditions are: - Necessary and sufficient - Necessary but not sufficient - Sufficient but not necessary (and therefore also some ability to distinguish between economical and uneconomical definitions)
+- The student teachers appear to have developed a deeper understanding of the arbitrary nature of definitions - They showed improved ability to select correct alternative definitions for a rhombus. - The scripts and the use of dynamic dragging, provided the student teachers the opportunity to check whether the conditions in the given definitions were sufficient for the accurate construction of a rhombus - As a consequence, the student teachers exhibited a better understanding of when conditions are:

+- Necessary and sufficient

+- Necessary but not sufficient

+- Sufficient but not necessary (and therefore also some ability to distinguish between economical and uneconomical definitions)